ZoiPer/SDK_AndroidJavaExample/README.md

-# SDK_AndroidJavaExample

-# Introduction

-## Generic Information
+## Purpose of this documentation

+This guide assists you in rapidly developing your VoIP application with Zoiper SDK 2.0.
+This manual contains an overview of the entities in the SDK with a lot of practical examples of implementation, usage and configuration.

 **To obtain the SDK package, please contact us on zoiper.com**

-This guide is here to assist software developers to create a VoIP application with the use of Zoiper SDK 2.0.
-With this guide you will get an overview of the entities in the SDK and some examples of their implementation, usage and configurataion.

 ## Licensing

-Zoiper SDK 2.0 requires a license which can be purchased from Zoiper.
-There are two possibilities:
+To enjoy the powerful benefits of Zoiper SDK 2.0, you need a license.
+Depending on your needs, you can buy 2 different types of licenses:

-- Licensed per end-user installation model;
+- Installation license per end-user
-- Unlimited instalations;
+- Unlimited installations;

-Contact Zoiper for more details and test licenses.
+Please [<span style="color:orange">contact Zoiper</span>](mailto:sales@zoiper.com) for more details and test licenses or to receive licenses for testing purposes.

-## Common stuff for Zoiper SDK 2.0

-### Threading model
+## Threading model

-Zoiper SDK 2.0 is thread-safe — shared objects can be called simultaneously from multiple threads.
+Zoiper SDK 2.0 is thread-safe.
+Shared objects can be called simultaneously from multiple threads.
 All callbacks from the SDK modules to the application code are performed in the context of the application thread which invokes the respective functions and methods.

-Processing time must be given to the SDK from the application core by invoking the respective functions in order to receive callbacks.
-In most cases on Android, iOS, and macOS, the main UI thread handles the giving of processing time to the SDK.
+In order to receive callbacks, the SDK needs to receive processing time from your application core.
+You can achieve this by invoking the respective functions.

+On Android, iOS, and macOS, the main UI thread usually handles the assignment of processing time to the SDK.
-Regarding the sockets and transports, the SDK manages and utilizes the threads internally.

-The SDK internally manages and utilizes its own separate thread for interaction with sockets/transports.
-Like that the application code can utilize the processing time without blocking the SDK sockets.
+Regarding sockets and transports, the SDK manages and utilizes the threads internally.
+For the interaction with sockets and transports, the SDK also internally manages and utilizes its own separate thread.
+As a result, the application code can use the processing time without blocking the SDK sockets.

-### Additional resources
+## More resources

-Additionally to that document, inside the SDK packages you can find the respective reference for all the methods, functions, APIs, callbacks and so on.
-The basic usage of each one of these is also illustrated in it.
+Inside the SDK packages, you can find the respective reference and examples of basic usage for all:

+- methods
+- functions
+- APIs
+- callbacks
+- etc.

 ## Third-party software

-Portions copyrights:
+The SDK is (partially) built with:

 - JThread, Copyright (C) 2000-2005 Jori Liesenborgs (jori@lumumba.uhasselt.be)
 - JRTPLIB, part of JRTPLIB Copyright (C) 1999-2005 Jori Liesenborgs